Have your say on planning applications

 • Take part in their discussions about the application with a local interest group.
 Sometimes it is possible for groups to meet with the applicant or representatives of the council to discuss concerns and find solutions.

 Please note, we cannot accept anonymous or 'in confidence' representations, as they must be made available for public inspection.
 For your representation to be taken into account you must include name and full postal address.
 Every representation will be acknowledged and considered in the course of deciding the application.
-It is, however, not possible to respond individually to each representation or questions.
+It is, however, not possible to respond individually to each representation or questions or enter into correspondence on issues.

 Data protection

-Additionally, all comments will be sent to the relevant borough or district council to be placed on the Planning Register, as this is their responsibility.
-In the event of an appeal or a 'call-in' by the Secretary of State, your submissions may be copied to the Planning Inspectorate or the National Planning Casework Unit.
+In the event of an appeal or a 'call-in' by the Secretary of State, representations will be sent to the Planning Inspectorate or the National Planning Casework Unit.

 For more details see our privacy policy.